 Q: What is the ECB's job?

 A: The ECB issues the euro currency.
-Only it can authorize printing and circulation of euro banknotes.
+Only it can authorize printing and circulation of euro banknotes and coins through the national central banks.

 Its primary economic policy job is keeping inflation under control.
 The bank aims to keep the inflation rate less than, but close to, 2 percent.